brettgodoy/File-Information-App/README.md

 First input: Enter the path of the directory to be searched.
 The application will recursively search all subdirectories in the main directory.

-Second input: Enter the path where you want the text file created.
+Second input: Enter the path where you want the text to be file created.